Dry fire

 Gun storage boxes for civilian visitors at a courthouse in Prague, Czech Republic.
 Before storing, the gun is aimed at the gun clearing trap (left, red), it is unloaded and dry fired.
 The bullet trap is constructed so as to safely contain a fired bullet in case the operator mistakenly left a round in the chamber.
 Loading of firearm when leaving is also conducted while aiming into the bullet trap, without engaging trigger.

 Dry firing is the act of activating the shooting mechanism of a bow, crossbow, firearm, airgun or other ranged weapons without actually launching out any projectiles.
+Dry firing an archery bow is heavily discouraged, as it can do significant structural damage to the bow, and this is especially true for crossbows.
 The expression is also used to refer to any weapons training and tactical engagement simulation that does not involve live firing of ammunitions.

-Dry firing is most commonly done with firearms, and can be performed by simply cocking an unloaded gun and then actuate the trigger to release the sear.
+Dry firing is most commonly done with firearms, and can be performed by simply cocking an unloaded gun and then actuating the trigger to release the sear.
 It is however recommended to dry-fire using something to cushion the firing pin strike, such as a dummy round, a fake ammunition (commercially known as a "snap cap"), or simply the empty casing of a spent cartridge.
 There are also methods of interactive dry firing, usually with a laser pointer/infrared light gun training platform such as an iMarksman or SIRT (Shot Indicating Resetting Trigger) training pistol, and may also include the use of a target feedback system, such as the iDryfire or LASR software.